jbcodeforce/aws-messaging-samples/SQS/s3-event-processing/README.md

     ![](https://github.com/jbcodeforce/aws-messaging-study/blob/main/docs/labs/sqs/images/1-lambda-evt-p.png)

-    Any modification of the Lambda code can be redeployed using `sam build && sam ydeploy`.
+    Any modification of the Lambda code can be redeployed using `sam build && sam deploy`.

 ## Demonstrate end to end processing

-1. Write a source file to a tenant raw destination, as it is in the tenant-1-group bucket the S3 Event notification will be propagated to the first SQS queue, the deploy Lambda function will route to the good tenant SQS queue:
+1. Write a source file to a tenant raw destination, as it is in the tenant-1-group bucket the S3 Event notification will be propagated to the first SQS queue, the deployed Lambda function will route to the good tenant SQS queue:

     ```sh
     python writeRawData.py -g tenant-group-1 -n tenant-1